Communities of Practice

 Faculty Teaching Online

-Faculty Teaching Online is an informal group that meets once a month to share best practices.
-Together, we teach and learn skills, workarounds, and new technologies.
+Faculty Teaching Online is an informal group that meets weekly at Dakota County Technical College and monthly at Inver Hills Community College to share best practices.
+Together, we teach and learn skills, shortcuts, workarounds, and new technologies.

 Learning Community Faculty (Inver Hills)